googlearchive/polymer-element-catalog/guides/using-iron-icons.md

 <iron-icon src="/images/polymer.svg"></iron-icon>

-The source image is set as the icon's background and is scaled to fit the icon size.
-It can be bitmap or SVG. `iron-icon` expects the source image to be square.
+The source image is set as the icon's background.
+The image is scaled to fit the icon size.
+The image can be bitmap or SVG. `iron-icon` expects the source image to be square.
 The default icon size is 24 pixels by 24 pixels.
 Use CSS to set the icon size.

+The code below demonstrates how you can use CSS to set the size of an icon.

     ...
     <iron-icon src="/images/polymer.svg" style="width: 24px; height: 24px;"></iron-icon>